chloefrfr/Cronus/README.md

 # Contributing

-PLEASE.....

-Contributions are welcome...........
-PLEASE IM LOSING MY SANITY
+Contributions are welcome.
+Simply make a pull request of your changes.

 # Submodules